Software

 • Timeframes associated with non-renewal, breach or remedies and notification periods

-5. Perform ongoing management.
-Review the vendor’s product and service delivery and assess the relationship on an ongoing basis.
-Remember to document any changes or issues related to risk and performance levels that many evolve over time.
+6. Establish an ongoing contract review process.
+Review the third party’s product and service delivery and assess the relationship on an ongoing basis to ensure they’re meeting performance standards.
+Keep track of any contract gaps or other issues that may need to be addressed before the renewal.
+Also remember to document any changes or issues related to risk and performance levels.

 3 Objectives of Contract Management

-Successfully managing a vendor contract can serve many objectives for your organization.
+Successfully managing a third-party contract can serve many objectives for your organization.
 Here are just a few:

-• Negotiate financial and legal terms – This is perhaps one of the primary goals of a contract as it will clearly state the terms of your vendor relationship.
+• Negotiates financial and legal terms – This is perhaps one of the primary goals of a contract as it will clearly state the terms of your third-party relationship.

 • Provides a holistic view of vendor relationships – Proper management and storage of your vendor contracts allows you to have a more complete view of your engagements.